-The whole time that Goggins was a seal, he could have died jumping from planes, diving, running.
-If anything had plugged up that hole in his heart, he would have died.
+The whole time that Goggins was a seal, he could have died jumping from planes, diving, or running.
+He would have died if anything had plugged up that hole in his heart.
 He then went through two surgeries and is still the highly active person we see today.
 Inspiring stuff.

 The Joe Rogan Experience episode with David Goggins is full of really inspiring stories, and I recommend it to anyone interested in fitness.